Quick and Easy Lemon Ice Cream is so simple, it will encourage you to only enjoy homemade ice cream from now on!

 - Add the lemon zest, juice and caster/superfine sugar to a food processor and whiz them together.

-- With the motor running, gradually add, through the feed tube, the cream and the food colouring if using.
+- With the motor running, gradually add, through the feed tube, the cream.

 - Process just until the mixture thickens to a texture similar to whipped cream.
 Spoon the ice cream into an airtight freezer container or spoon into a decorative mould and cover with two layers of cling wrap.